15 Shed Building Mistakes and How to Avoid Them

 Choosing a Foundation That Will Settle

 Be mindful of the foundation that you build your shed on.
 Setting it on a few concrete blocks, for example, will no doubt cause problems down the road when the ground freezes, thaws and settles differently than when you first built the shed.
-We’ll show you how to pour a concrete slab successfully.

 Choosing a High-Maintenance Exterior

 Mostly, this means don’t make the mistake of using solid wood, which requires a lot more upkeep and has the potential to deteriorate much quicker than better materials available today.
-Learn how to build a storage shed on the cheap.

 Everything takes longer than expected, and building an outdoor structure is certainly no exception.
 Plan for weather delays, a sore back, etc. Get plans for this metal-roof shed, one of The Family Handyman’s most popular projects ever.